rcy0228/azure-spring-cloud-training/01-create-an-azure-spring-cloud-instance/README.md

 8. Finally select **Save** to save the settings.
 --->
 6. For the remainder of this workshop, we will be running Azure CLI commands referencing the same resource group and Azure Spring Cloud instance.
-So let's set them as defaults, so we don't have to specify them again:
+So let's set them as defaults, so we don't have to specify them again.

 ```bash
 az configure --defaults group=$AZ_RESOURCE_GROUP